WJKT: WJKT

 On September 17, 2001, WMTU adopted the new call sign of WJKT as Clear Channel began to give the station a separate identity for the first time in nearly a decade, building off the fact that it owned three radio stations in the Jackson market.
-It partnered with local cable program producer TotalReach Television to sell advertising for WJKT in Jackson.
-In 2003, the station began simulcasting WLMT's 9 p.m.
+It partnered with local cable program producer TotalReach Television to sell advertising for WJKT in Jackson and to produce local programming for the station.
+In 2003, WJKT began simulcasting WLMT's 9 p.m.
 Memphis newscast.

 In 2006, UPN and The WB merged to form The CW, of which WLMT became an affiliate.
 However, the merger presented a different opportunity in Jackson, where WJKT returned to the Fox network that August for the first time since 1992.
 It displaced Memphis Fox affiliate WHBQ-TV on local cable systems; Clear Channel at the time announced its intention to begin producing a local Jackson newscast on the station within 12 to 18 months.

 In 2007, Clear Channel spun off its television stations division to private equity firm Providence Equity Partners, forming Newport Television.
 Nexstar Broadcasting Group then purchased twelve of Newport's stations, including WPTY–WLMT in Memphis and WJKT, in 2012.
 The next year, WPTY-TV was renamed WATN-TV, and the Memphis operation moved to new facilities that also provided services to WJKT.

 Nexstar acquired Tribune Media in 2019.
 While it retained WJKT, the purchase required Nexstar to choose between its existing Memphis holdings of WATN-TV and WLMT or Tribune-owned WREG-TV, the Memphis CBS affiliate.
 It chose the latter and spun off the other stations to Tegna Inc. As a result, Nexstar began using WREG-TV's resources to operate WJKT.
 The two stations share a general manager, and WJKT began airing WREG-TV's 5 and 10 p.m. newscasts.